maduma/docker4solaris/README.md

 This is a quick an dirty naive implementation of a small subset of Docker CLI on Solaris 11.2.
 About 250 lines of BASH scripting using _Solaris Zone_ and _Virtual VNIC_ as backend.

+The only purpose is to run the tutorial and have fun.

 ## Open a terminal (user root) on a Solaris 11.2 system